daltonturner/Replica/pages/posts/storyboardless_app.md

 There are many complexities associated with Xcode projects.
 One that plagued me at the onset of my Swift and iOS development journey was the Storyboard.
 After I finally understood what storyboards do, I decided I preferred a "storyboardless" workflow.
 Programmatically developing views and transitions seemed like a better way for me to more deeply understand iOS development.

 I struggled greatly when removing the `Main.storyboard` file from my initial projects.
 I had no idea where to look when my builds failed.
 Recently, I found an excellent guide on how to properly remove all references to the `Main.storyboard` file within a new project.
-I'm embedding it within this post for quick access.
+I'm adding the instructions here for quick reference.

 1. Remove `Main.storyboard` file from the bundle.
 2. Remove `main` from *Target/General/Main Interface*